Association for Preservation Technology International: Publications

 APT disseminates information through its website, electronic and print publications, and digital archives.
-The organization’s flagship publication is the APT Bulletin, a peer-reviewed journal published quarterly.
-The newsletter, the Communiqué, is published bimonthly and circulated through email.
+The organization's flagship publication is the APT Bulletin, a peer-reviewed journal published quarterly.
+The newsletter, Communiqué, is published bimonthly and circulated by email.

 APT periodically publishes books in the field of heritage conservation.
-The most recent publications are the Preservation Technology Primer, a collection of articles from the APT Bulletin, and the second edition of Introduction to Early American Masonry, by Harley J. McKee.
+The most recent publications are the second edition of Introduction to Early American Masonry by Harley J. McKee and The Structure of Skyscrapers in America, 1871–1900: Their History and Preservation by Donald Friedman.

 To disseminate information on historic building materials and systems, APT created the Building Technology Heritage Library (BTHL), a digital collection of historic building trade catalogs hosted by the Internet Archive.
-The collection is growing and had over 9,800 items in September 2018.
+The collection is growing and had over 14,000 items in October 2023.

 Chapters

-As of November 2019 there are 21 local APT chapters, which allow interaction among members throughout the year.
-Fourteen chapters are in the United States, three are in Canada, with one in Australasia, one in Latin America, and new chapters for Europe and East Asia.
-Chapters host local events including visits to sites of interest to members, workshops, and symposia.
+As of April 2025 there are 21 regional APT chapters, which allow interaction among members throughout the year.
+Fourteen chapters are in the United States, three are in Canada, and one each cover Australasia, Latin America and the Caribbean, Europe, and South Asia.
+Chapters host local events including workshops, symposia, and visits to sites of interest to members.

 Technical Committees

 Development and dissemination of technical information is mainly carried out by technical committees with specific focus areas.
-The technical committees are: Preservation Engineering, Sustainable Preservation, Modern Heritage, Documentation, Materials, and Codes.
+The technical committees are: Preservation Engineering, Sustainable Preservation, Modern Heritage, Documentation, Materials, and Codes and Standards.